sumeshmon/js-advance/practise/codewars/readme.md

 .toString() : convert to a string<br>
 .toString(2) : convert number to binary<br><br>
 .length : on the string to get the number of characters (digits).
-Not numbers. <br>
+Not numbers. <br>.length works on strings and arrays, but not on numbers.<br> Numbers are not sequences of digits; they are stored as numeric values, not as individual characters.

 parseInt("123") // 123<br>